top of page

 Check out her work in aerial circus arts with Watermelon Bathtub Theatre Company

-Sarah would so love to collaborate on projects combing art and limb differences
+Sarah would so love to collaborate on projects combining art and limb differences

 Hand Book Cover